 Despite restrictions and potential threats in the country, foreign investments continue to flow at an impressive rate.
 Goldman Sachs even named it one of the next emerging economies in the world.

-This article tackles the Philippine investment climate, its advantages, and the ways foreigners can invest in the Philippines.
+This article tackles the Philippine investment climate, its advantages, and how foreigners can invest in the Philippines.

 Is the Philippines a good country to invest in?

 The Philippines is considered one of the best countries to invest in.
-Foreign businesses and experts see great potential in the country since it showed rapid economic growth in the past years.
+Foreign investors, businesses, and experts see great potential in the country since it has shown rapid economic growth in recent years.

 It’s still advantageous for businesses to invest in the country for the following reasons: